Surely the Lord GOD will do nothing, but he reveals his secret to his servants the prophets. (Amos 3:7 AKJV)

 Before looking at the future feasts, let’s look at how the past feasts were fulfilled.

 Passover (Pesach - pas’-khah)

 The Bible tells us that after many decades of slavery to the Egyptian pharaohs, during which time the Israelites were subjected to backbreaking labor and unbearable horrors, God saw the people’s distress and sent Moses to Pharaoh with a message: “Send forth My people, so that they may serve Me.”
 Despite numerous warnings, Pharaoh refused to heed God’s command.

-Moses proclaimed ten plagues upon the land to Pharaoh and each came true, devastating and afflicting the Egyptians, destroying everything from their livestock to their crops.
-At the stroke of midnight after the last prophecy was given, God sent an angel to kill all of Egypt's firstborn while sparing the children of Israel, “passing over” their homes—hence the name of the feast.
+Moses proclaimed ten plagues upon the land to Pharaoh and each came true.
+These plagues devastated and afflicted the Egyptians by destroying everything from their livestock to their crops.
+At the stroke of midnight after the last prophecy was given, God sent an angel to kill all of Egypt's firstborn while sparing the children of Israel by “passing over” their homes—hence the name of the feast.

 In the first month, on the fourteenth day of the month at twilight is the LORD'S Passover.
 (Leviticus 23:5 AKJV)

 The New Testament points to the Messiah as our Passover lamb: